Elliott R. Corbett: Role in obtaining the right for women to vote

 The Oregon legislature in special session voted to ratify the 19 Amendment a few weeks later on January 12, 1920, and on January 14, 1920, the resolution was filed by the Oregon Secretary of State and Oregon became the 25th state to ratify.
-After the required 36 states (3/4 of the then 48 states) had voted in the affirmative the Amendment was ratified by the US Congress on August 18, 1920, and the 19th Amendment then became part of the U.S. Constitution guaranteeing all women the right to vote.
+After the required 36 states (3/4 of the then 48 states) had voted in the affirmative the Amendment was ratified by the US Congress on August 18, 1920, and the 19th Amendment then became part of the U.S. Constitution guaranteeing all women equal suffrage giving them the right to vote throughout the United States.